arrafi-musabbir/drowning-incident-detection/README.md

 step3: open the cloned/downloaded directory with VS code

-step4: open the terminal on VS code and create a virtual environment with the following command
+step4: open the terminal on your directory and create a virtual environment with the following command

 `python -m venv venv`

+then,

+`venv\Scripts\activate`

 step4: install all the required libraries with the following command: